wbazant/markerAlignmentsPaper/paper.md

 ### Mapping simulated reads

-Tools for read mapping like `bowtie` or `samtools` have been developed in the context of reference genomes like the human genome [ @langmead2009ultrafast ], [@li2009sequence].
-The SAM specification originating with `samtools`, which `bowtie` and `bowtie2` follow, defines the MAPQ field as a measure of certainty about position of the alignment.
-Eukdetect aligns metagenomic reads with `bowtie2` to a reference which is not like a single reference genome - it contains groups of similar sequences from many genomes - and one of the filters it applies to the alignments is to require MAPQ >= 30.

-Our basic experiment is to simulate reads from each taxon in the reference and then map it back to the whole reference.
+To establish success rate of read mapping in the most favourable case where a species in a sample is also present in the reference, we simulate reads from each taxon in the reference and then map it back to the whole reference.
 Most reads map correctly - overall, average precision and recall are both 95.1%, and adding the MAPQ >= 30 filter increases precision to 99.7% while decreasing recall to 91.7%.
 To convey the same information with a differently calculated statistic: 8% of the reads map with MAPQ < 30 and 46.2% of those are incorrectly mapped, while among reads with MAPQ >= 30, only 0.3% are incorrectly mapped.
 Most misses are near misses: 89% of reads that do not map back to a sequence of their species map within the correct genus.
 Average MAPQ value among correct mappings is 36.1, among near misses 5.2, and 4.4 among other misses.
 For MAPQ >= 5, precision and recall are 99.0% and 96.0%.

 The degree of improvement achieved in this way turns out to depend on the source taxon of the reads (figure A).
 Out of 3977 taxa whose reads map back to the reference, reads from 1908 map with 100% precision.
 After applying the MAPQ >= 30 filter, 1105 more taxa map with 100% precision, but 146 taxa still have precision worse than the pre-filter average of 95.1%.
 In the case of five taxa (*Fusarium cf. fujikuroi NRRL 66890, Escovopsis sp.
 Ae733, Favella ehrenbergii, Leishmania peruviana, Mesodinium rubrum*) applying the filter decreases precision, and for one taxon (*[Chlamydomonas] debaryana var. cristata*) applying the filter removes all reads.